TheMrAI/TheMrAI.github.io/multithreading/definitions.md

 What we see is that the result will be unspecified, because we are executing conflicting operations, causing a data race, which is undefined behavior.

-Following the CPU cache lines, train of thought something like below is happening:
+Following the CPU cache lines train of thought something like below is happening:

 ![Image for the example]()